Finding belonging in a lost ecosystem...

 Join the environmentally aware community in my Readers Group

-THE NEW GEOFFREY WELLS ECO-THRILLER, THE DROWNING BAY IS HERE…I know you wouldn’t be reading this if you didn’t care about our planet.
-Which is why I want to broaden my conversation with you through my Readers Group.
-There is much work to be done to restore and preserve ecosystems around the world.
-We all have an essential role to play in the ecosystem we share with all life on earth, so we must all do what we can.
-I hope you can join the conversation by signing up to the mailing list.
+I know you wouldn’t be reading this if you didn’t care about our planet.
+Which is why I want to broaden my conversation with you through the Geoffrey Letter.
+There is much work to be done to restore and preserve the ecosystems.
+I hope you can join the conversation by signing up.
+You’ll also be the first to be offered an Advanced Reader Copy (ARC) of my new eco-thriller, Never Ending Earth.

 And, here’s the best part:

-To get you started, you can download the first book of the series, A Fado for the River–with my compliments!
+To get you started, you can download the first book The Trilogy for Freedom.

 Geoffrey.